johtela/litscript/introduction.md

 ## Necessity Is the Mother of Invention

-Like for Knuth, my motivation for writing LiTScript arose from a personal need.
+Like for Knuth, my motivation for writing LiTScript arose from personal need.
 I needed a tool to _easily_ create professional-looking web sites for my TypeScript projects.
 I wanted to provide documentation that would show my code in the best possible light.